Syntax Evolution: Problems and Recursion: Introduction

 \subsection{The Anomaly of Syntax}

 Why did only we humans evolve Turing completeness?
-That is the question I aim to answer here.
+That is the question which drives my investigations.
 It is a technical question that assumes that the members of our own species {\it Homo sapiens\/} are Turing complete, and that only our species is Turing complete, and then it demands some previous clarifications about Turing completeness and about the assumptions.

 Turing completeness is the maximum computing power, and computing is a syntactic activity, because computing consists in transforming strings of symbols following syntactic rules.
 The rules are syntactic because they do not take into account the symbols meanings, nor the computer intentions, but only the symbols themselves and their positions in the strings.
 So we will start in Section \ref{Syntax} with syntax, taking the main ideas in \cite Chomsky (1959), namely that syntax is computing and that then we should locate natural language syntax in a computing hierarchy.
 Natural language syntax seems to be mildly context sensitive, but for us here it is enough to acknowledge that it is decidable, as it should be to guarantee that its generation and parsing are free of infinite loops.
 Summary of \ref{Syntax}: syntax is computing, and natural language syntax is decidable.